Ben-L-Stats/BITsurv/README.md

 # R Package: BITsurv
-Binomial interval testing for fitted survival models
+Binomial interval testing for fitted survival models.

 ## Description
-Density function, distribution function, quantile function and random number generation for the sum of independent non-identical	binomial distribution with parameters `size` and `prob`.
+This package uses the methodology described in the following arxiv paper ...

+The package facilitates interval checking for the 7 standard parametric survival models.

-## Installation
+## Installation and use
+The dplyr package must be loaded in order for BITsurv functions to work.
 In R console, type
 ```
-install.packages('sinib')
-library('sinib')
+install.packages('dplyr')         #this is not required if you have previously installed dplyr
+library('dplyr')

 ```

 ## Examples
-Examples are provided in the examples folder
+We recommend opening the examples folder and using these to get started with the package.

 ## Documentation